 Appropriate professional advice can be invaluable for negotiating the rent review terms of the lease and the initial rent, and also for negotiating the new rent at the time of each rent review.

-16. Will I be able to get out of the lease if I no longer want the premises?
+16. Will I be able to get out of the lease?

 The terms of the lease will determine what options you have for getting out of the lease.
 These may include:

 - sub-letting part or all of the premises